-IntelliTec College encourages all individuals to report any alleged or suspected violation of the Sexual Misconduct and Discrimination Policy including domestic violence, dating violence, stalking, and sexual assault to the Title IX Coordinator or Title IX Deputy Coordinators and to report potential criminal conduct to law enforcement.
-IntelliTec employees who become aware of potential violations of this policy are required to notify the Title IX Coordinator or Deputy Title IX Coordinator.
+IntelliTec College encourages all individuals to report any alleged or suspected violation of the Sexual Misconduct and Discrimination Policy including domestic violence, dating violence, stalking, and sexual assault to the campus Title IX Deputy Coordinator and to report potential criminal conduct to law enforcement.
+IntelliTec employees who become aware of potential violations of this policy are required to notify Intellitec College.
 You may notify the following personnel regarding an incident or suspected Title IX violation: